andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-09-08-how-to-scroll-down-a-div-with-dynamic-content-in-ruby-using-watir.md

 ---

-<p id="tldr1">But as you see this is really time consuming.
+But as you see this is really time consuming.
 Another approach to this "scrolling down" stuff came [from a user][2] on the SO.
-I loved his approach and wanted to note it somewhere as to what exactly it does but I guess I've written a liiiittle bit too much. :)</p>
+I loved his approach and wanted to note it somewhere as to what exactly it does but I guess I've written a liiiittle bit too much. :)

 So, here it is: